apify/apify-docs/README.md

 ### Screenshots

 Documentation has both light and dark themes.
 However, to keep the screenshots consistent and easily manageable, use the light theme for all screenshots.

+All screenshots should have a meaningful alt text to accommodate screen readers.

 If you add arrows or other indicators to the screenshots, they should be red for high contrast and visibility on the light theme.